U-justine/vision-scan-app/README.md

 3. Click **"New app"**, select your repo, and set the main file to `app.py`.
 4. Click **Deploy**.

-Your app will be live at `https://your-app-name.streamlit.app` within 1–2 minutes.
-Ultralytics will download `yolov8n.pt` automatically on first run, so you don't need to commit the weights file to the repo — just make sure the deployment has internet access on first boot.
+Ultralytics downloads model weights on first run, so no need to commit `.pt` files — just make sure the deployment has internet access on first boot.
+Streamlit Cloud's free tier is CPU-only, so leave **Device** set to `cpu`; `yolo11n` or `yolo11s` will feel noticeably snappier there than `yolo11m` or `yolo11l`.

+## Tuning for fewer wrong predictions

+The confidence and IoU sliders in **Advanced settings** are your main levers:

+- **Raise the confidence threshold** (above the 0.40 default) to hide anything the model isn't fairly sure about — the single biggest lever against wrong detections
+- **Lower the IoU threshold** to remove more duplicate/overlapping boxes on the same object
+- **Use a larger model** (`yolo11m` or `yolo11l`) for better base accuracy, at the cost of speed

+No object detector is 100% accurate, and pushing precision up will sometimes cost you a borderline true detection in return.
+If a specific class keeps misfiring, raising the confidence threshold or switching to a larger model are the most reliable fixes.

 ## About Confidence Scores

 The percentage shown next to each detection is a **confidence score**, not a calibrated probability.
-It reflects the model's certainty about a detection (objectness × class probability).
-A score of 0.94 means the model is much more confident than one scored 0.70 — not that it is literally 94% likely to be correct.
+It reflects the model's certainty about a detection (objectness × class probability) — a score of 0.94 means the model is much more confident than one scored 0.70, not that it's literally right 94% of the time.

-## Ideas for Extending This Project

-- Swap `yolov8n.pt` for a larger variant (`yolov8s.pt`, `yolov8m.pt`) for higher accuracy at the cost of speed
-- Fine-tune on a custom dataset for a domain-specific use case (e.g. medical imaging, agriculture)
-- Add video/webcam streaming support instead of single-frame capture
-- Log detections to a database for analytics over time

 ## License